tuongtranngoc/tuongtranngoc.github.io/_reading/2024-02-01-toi-noi-gi-khi-noi-ve-chay-bo.md

 ---
-title: 'Tôi nói gì khi nói về chạy bộ'
+title: What I Talk About When I Talk About Running
 date: 2024-02-01
-permalink: /posts/2024/chaybo/
+permalink: /posts/2024/running/
 tags:
   - Running
   - Marathon